 Cindy Kittle - 2022

 Cindy Kittle was selected as Zontian of the Year for 2021-2022.
 Cindy’s involvement in our Zonta club is long.
 She has been an active member many years and served as President 2009-2010.
-She has served as chair of numerous committees, but the highlight for our club, she brought Lunafest to the SCV.
-Cindy was responsible for contacting LUNAFEST in 2011 to get permission for Zonta to be the only nonprofit to show the films in Santa Clarita.
+She has served on the SCV Zonta Foundation and as chair of numerous committees, including Founding Chair of LifeForward along with Jorja Harris.
+The highlight for our club, however, is that Cindy brought Lunafest to the SCV, and was responsible for contacting LUNAFEST in 2011 to get permission for Zonta to be the only nonprofit to show the films in Santa Clarita.

 True to the title, “Zontian of the Year”, Cindy created a new event for our club in 2021 to celebrate our 10th anniversary of Lunafest.
-Literally from the ground up she developed and pulled off an outstanding fundraising event, Zonta Celebrates Women in Film, which included developing a new relationship with local women in our film industry and honored them in a glittering awards event, produced the screening of the 2021 Lunafest films at our local Laemmle Theater, and followed up the evening with a Saturday conference for local young women who want to get into the film industry which received unparalleled publicity for the club.
+Literally from the ground up she developed and pulled off an outstanding fundraising event, Zonta Celebrates Women in Film Celebration and Conference.
+This project included developing a new relationship with local women in our local film industry and honoring them in a glittering awards event, producing the screening of the 2021 Lunafest films at our local Laemmle Theater, and following up the evening with a Saturday conference for local young women who want to get into the film industry, all of which received unparalleled publicity for the club.
 All during the midst of a pandemic when most members of the club had not seen each other in person for nearly 2 years!

-To pull off the event, Cindy worked with her dedicated co-chair, Fran Fiel, who did the complicated logistics for the event, and several club members who supported the event in various ways.
-She demonstrated extreme leadership and dedication, driving back and forth from Texas and wearing out the welcome mats of friends who let her stay with them for extended over-nights.
-She met with the City of Santa Clarita and the County of Los Angeles who gave the club financial sponsorship for the club’s first time.
-She met with filmmakers and studio executives and secured support and sponsorships.
-The workshop she created has been selected by ZI as a service project to be highlighted at the 2022 Zonta International Convention in Hamburg, Germany, selection which signals the event as a candidate for a special award at the convention, a first for our club.
+To pull off the event, Cindy worked with her dedicated co-chairs, Fran Fiel and Lois Bauccio, and several supportive club members.
+She demonstrated extreme leadership and dedication, flying back and forth from Texas and staying with dear Zonta friends for extended over-nights.
+She met with the City of Santa Clarita and the County of Los Angeles, both of which gave the club financial sponsorship for the club’s first time.
+She also identified and met with filmmakers and studio executives and secured support and sponsorships.
+Eleven women media executives were honored at the Celebration!
+Many of them and several women from film-related trade unions were speakers at the Conference.
+The workshop that Cindy created was nominated to be a highlighted service project at the 2022 Zonta International Convention, a first for our club.

-Cindy has been a dedicated volunteer and donor to The Domestic Violence Center and Single Mothers’ Outreach.
-She supports the Boys & Girls Club of SCV and other charities.
-She is a longtime member of Rotary 5 of Los Angeles.
+Cindy also has been a dedicated volunteer with Santa Claritanonprofits and served on the Governing Board and the Executive Committee of the Boys & Girls Club of SCV.
+She is a longtime member of the main “L.A.
+5” Rotary Club in downtown L.A.

 Congratulations Cindy, you are a shining star to us!